Rally Raider Mascot History

 Rally Raider

-In 1966, founding President Earl Weldon chose the Raider as the College’s mascot, representing the myriad ornithological life on the new campus.
-Central Florida Zoo bird keeper Cindy Dupree says the raider mascot is among the most successful raptors in the United States, and a dedicated hunter with sharp vision.
-Its tenacity, speed and keen-eyed pursuit of its prey reflect the ethos and attitude of the Raider athletes.
+In 1966, Seminole State's founding president, Earl Weldon, selected the Raider to be the College’s mascot—representing the myriad ornithological life on the new campus.
+Central Florida Zoo bird keeper, Cindy Dupree, notes that the raider bird is among the most successful raptors in the United States.
+It is a dedicated hunter with sharp vision.
+Its tenacity, speed and keen-eyed pursuit of its prey reflect the ethos and attitude of Raider student athletes.

-The mascot, Rally, was named in 2015 after a collegewide contest and a new modern mascot concept that is the Rally we know today was created by Rob Wert from the Marketing and Communications Department the same year.
-With a name and new look, Rally came to life in Spring 2016.
+The costumed mascot, Rally Raider, was named in 2015 after a collegewide contest.
+A new modern mascot concept was created by the Seminole State Marketing and Communications Department.
+Rally came to life in Spring 2016.

 Contact